Borra Caves: Etymology

-The name 'Borra came from an Desia Odia word 'Bora', which means "a hole", as the district shares its Long border line with Odisha, hence the name comes.
+Borra is Telugu word in native North Andhra dialect which means hole('Boriya' in standard Telugu).

 Legend

 On the discovery of the caves, there are several legends, which the tribals (Jatapu, Porja, Kondadora, Nookadora, valmiki etc.) who inhabit the villages around the caves narrate.
 The popular legend is that a cow, grazing on the top of the caves, dropped 60 m through a hole in the roof.
 The cowherd while searching for the cow came across the caves.
 He found a stone inside the cave that resembled a Lingam, which he interpreted as the Lord Shiva who protected the cow.
 The village folk who heard the story believed it and since then they have built a small temple for Lord Shiva outside the cave.
 People flock to the temple for worship and the cave to get a glimpse of the Lingam.

 Another lyrical legend is that the Shiva Lingam representing the Hindu God Lord Shiva, is found deep in the caves and above which is a stone formation of a cow (Sanskrit: Kamadhenu).
 It is surmised that the udder of this cow is the source of the Gosthani (Sanskrit: Cow's udder) River which originates from here, flows through Vizianagram and Visakhapatnam districts before emptying into the Bay of Bengal near Bheemunipatnam.